George Peppard: Personal life

 In 1990, he said, "Getting married and having a bad divorce is just like breaking your leg.
 The same leg, in the same place.
 I'm lucky I don't walk with a cane."

 Peppard resided in a Greek revival-style white cottage in Hollywood Hills, California, until the time of his death.
 His home featured elegant porches on three sides and a guest house in the back.
 Later owned by designer Brenda Antin, who spent a year renovating it, the small home was purchased by writer/actress Lena Dunham in 2015 for $2.7 million.

 Peppard overcame a serious alcohol problem in 1978, after which he became deeply involved in helping other alcoholics.
 "I knew I had to stop and I did", he said in 1983.
 "Looking back now I'm ashamed of some of the things I did when I was drinking."
 He smoked three packs of cigarettes a day for most of his life, until a diagnosis of lung cancer in 1992 and an operation to remove part of one lung, after which he quit.
 Despite health problems in his later years, he continued acting.
-In 1994, just before his death, Peppard completed a pilot with Tracy Nelson for a new series called The P.I.
-It aired as an episode of Matlock and was to be spun off into a new television series with Peppard playing an aging detective and Nelson his daughter and sidekick.
 On May 8, 1994, while battling lung cancer, Peppard died from pneumonia in Los Angeles.
+He was buried in his hometown, Dearborn, Michigan, alongside other family members.